How can Firewise work in your community - Firewise

 1. All assessment information to be shared with DNR for statewide analysis and planning

-2. Invoices to be submitted as quarterly or annual grant funding reimbursement to the community (the community will pay all bills to contractors, etc. directly).
-Community may receive an up-front payment.
+2. Invoices will be submitted as quarterly or annual grant funding reimbursements to the community (the community will pay all bills to contractors, etc., directly).
+The community may receive an up-front payment.

 3. Community required to track in-kind and dollar match